florianpfleiderer/ARHS/doc/Documentation_M4.md

 The last approach is to pass the index of the target in the objects array of the field class, and making sure, that the field class is consistent all the way through our state machine.

 **Issue2** <br>
-Poles Ratios: The Ration between the Distances between the outer-most three poles and the very next set of three poles is 0.6 and 0.7 respectivly, so with some inaccuracy in the laser_scan, the poles can easily be falsely detceted and this can - for example - result in a much smaller field if the inner poles are detected as if they are the outer most ones.
+Poles Ratios: The Ration between the Distances between the outer-most three poles and the very next set of three poles is 0.6 and 0.7 respectively, so with some inaccuracy in the laser_scan, the poles can easily be falsely detected and this can - for example - result in a much smaller field if the inner poles are detected as if they are the outer most ones.
 We have not really found a way through this issue.

 **Issue3** <br>
 The object detection algorithm still lags a lot, especially when turning.
 This will be evaluated through timing different functions and detecting the bottlenecks of the code.
 For timing functions, the perf_counter() from the time module will be used.

 **Issue4** <br>
 Implementing two different outcomes for the move_to_destination_server.
 This varies depending if the target was a puck or goal.
 The Algorithm for driving there does not change, as you go as close to the puck until you touch it, which would be the middle of the goal, where you can easily drop the puck.
+For this, a result_cb callback was implemented to reach the possible outcomes.

 ### Contributions
 - Heinrich Fuhrmann